 Benefits of Raising a Bilingual Child

-Growing up in an English speaking country where everyone I knew spoke English, I never knew the benefits of being raised bilingual.
+Growing up in an English speaking country where everyone I knew spoke English, I never knew the benefits of being bilingual or having bilingual kids.
 There was never a reason for me to learn another language.
 My family spoke English and my friends spoke English.
 Everyone I knew at school spoke English, so what was the point?

 It was only when I started travelling, meeting new people, and teaching English to foreigners, that I realised how beneficial it was to know more than one language.
 Yes English may be the most common language to learn if it is not your mother tongue because it is the most widely spoken.
-But there are many other benefits of raising your children to be bilingual, not matter which language it is.
+But there are many other benefits of raising a bilingual kids no matter which language it is.

 So why do parents choose to raise bilingual children?